Code-Institute-Submissions/Milestone-Project-111/README.md

 ### Project Description

-This Gym website developed as a First MileStone Project for Code Institute .The main idea behind this webiste is to showcase a Gym's ideology of staying fit and healthy.
-The Gym's website plays a catalyst role for a user to live a healthy life style.
-Anyone who loves staying fit or wants to change the daily boring routine will definitly be thinking of joining a Gym and a website provides a user with enough information and enthusiasm to join this Gym.
-The Gym specialize in many areas from Yoga to Zumba Dancing Classes.
-With Personnal training sessions and dietry plans encourage the users to carry on with the healthy life style.
-It also gives a way of meeting with the like minded people.
-The webiste is easy to navigate with subtle colors and fonts used.
+This Gym website developed as a First MileStone Project for Code Institute.
+The main idea behind this website is to showcase a Gym's ideology of staying fit and healthy.
+The Gym's website plays a catalyst role for a user to live a healthy lifestyle.
+Anyone who loves staying fit or wants to change the daily boring routine will definitely be thinking of joining a Gym and a website provides a user with enough information and enthusiasm to join this Gym.
+The Gym specializes in many areas from Yoga to Zumba Dancing Classes.
+Personal training sessions and dietary plans encourage the users to carry on with a healthy life style.
+It also gives a way of meeting with like minded people.
+The website is easy to navigate with subtle colors and fonts used.
 A user will easily find his/her way to any part of the website.
-This a one page website with different sections with almost all the information for a user.
+This is a one-page website with different sections with almost all the information for a user.

 ### Project Aims

- *   The main goals of this project is to showcase a Gym's Website.
+ *   The main goal of this project is to showcase a Gym's Website.
  *   This website as a Business inspire the users to join the Gym.
- *   This website wants to convert the vistiors into their Gym Customers.
+ *   This website wants to convert the visitors into their Gym Customers.
- *   This website shows the facilities a user can avail.
+ *   This website shows the facilities a user can avail of.
- *   This website shows the different Subscribtion pacakges for a user.
+ *   This website shows the different Subscription Packages for a user.
  *   This website shows the Team of Trainers Running the Gym.
  *   This Website shows the different training classes being offered in the Gym.
  *   This website shows the Timings of the classes and the Gym.
- *   This website shows that a user can avail the service of a personal trainer.
+ *   This website shows that a user can avail of the service of a personal trainer.
- *   This website shows that a user can avail a personal dietry plan according to his/her needs.
+ *   This website shows that a user can avail of a personal dietary plan according to his/her needs.

 ### **User Stories**

 ####  Website Owner
  *  I am the owner of this Website.
 This website is to highlight the Gyms resources and facilities.
-I want to give out ample information about the Gym on this website so any website vistior could turn into a customer.
-I want the feedback from the customers via Social Media platforms, contact form and emails.
-I want the customers to be informed of all the new facilities, resources and new classes.
+I want to give out ample information about the Gym on this website so any website visitor could turn into a customer.
+I want feedback from the customers via Social Media platform, contact form, and email.
+I want the customers to be informed of all the new facilities, resources, and new classes.

-####  New User
- *   I am a user who wants to joint a gym.
-I need inspiration and guidance.
-I want a Gym with adequate facilites.
-As a new I want to find out on this website about all the rescources and facilities this gym has.
-I want to know about the pricing plans and the timings.
+####  First Time Visitor Goals
+ *  As a First Time Visitor, I want to navigate the website easily.

+ *   As a First Time Visitor, I want to know more about the Gym.

+ *   As a First Time Visitor, I want to find the facilities this Gym offers.

- *  I am a user who wants to have specific workout class.
-I want to check the website for that workout class and also the timings and price.
+ *  As a First Time Visitor, I want to find out any special workout classes the gym conducts.

- *  I want to check on the website about the free parking and lockers facilities.
+ *  As a First Time Visitor, I want to find the fee structure and the subscription plans.

- *  I want to join the Social Media platforms of the Gym to be fully informed.
+ *  As a First Time Visitor, I want to find out about opening hours and also the social media platforms to see the feedback of other users.

-#### Returning User
+#### Returning Visitor
+ *  I am a returning visitor and want to find out about any new workout classes.

- *  I am a returning user and have previously used this website to learn about timings, fee structure of the Gym.
+ *  I am a returning visitor and want to know about the price of a class per day.

- *  I am a user who have used this website to join the Gym.
-I want to know if any new workout classes are being offered.
+ *  I am a returning visitor who wants to find ways to contact the Gym.

- *  I am a user who has used this webstie to join the Gym .
-I was just surfing the web and came across this website again, I went through the website and the new fee structure and workout classes has inspired me to join the Gym again.

 ### **Project's Design Process**